Alan Autry

-Carlos Alan Autry Jr. (also known for a time as Carlos Brown; born July 31, 1952), is an American actor, politician, and former National Football League (NFL) player.
-During his brief football career, he was known as Carlos Brown.
+Carlos Alan Autry Jr. (also known for a time as Carlos Brown; born July 31, 1952) is an American actor, politician, and former football player.
+During his brief career in the National Football League, he played as a quarterback and was known as Carlos Brown.

 Autry played the role of Captain Bubba Skinner on the NBC, and later CBS, television drama series In the Heat of the Night, starring Carroll O'Connor.
 He has also appeared in films and other television shows.
 In November 2000, he was elected mayor of Fresno, California, and served for two four-year terms through January 2009.
-From 2008 to 2011, Autry hosted a talk radio show on KYNO AM 940 in Fresno.
+From 2008 to 2011, Autry hosted a talk-radio show on KYNO AM 940 in Fresno.
 He now hosts a midday show on KXEX 1550 AM in Fresno.

 Early life

 Autry was born in Shreveport, Louisiana, the son of Carl and Verna (née Brown) Autry.
 His name was changed to Carlos Brown when he was a year old, after his parents divorced.
-He worked alongside his mother and stepfather, Joe Duty, in California's San Joaquin Valley, where they planted and harvested cotton, grapes, and other crops, traveling around the valley living in migrant worker camps.
-When he was twelve, they settled in Riverdale, California.
+He worked alongside his mother and stepfather, Joe Duty, in California's San Joaquin Valley, where they planted and harvested cotton, grapes, and other crops, traveling around the valley living in migrant-worker camps.
+When he was 12, they settled in Riverdale, California.

 Football career

 In high school, Autry was a star quarterback for the Riverdale Cowboys.
 He received an athletic scholarship to the University of the Pacific in Stockton, California, where he was a second-string tight end in his senior year for the Tigers.
-In 1975, he was drafted by the Green Bay Packers, where he ended up in 1976, as the starting quarterback for three games.
+In 1975, he was selected by the Green Bay Packers, where he ended up in 1976, as the starting quarterback for three games.

 His football career ended quickly when he was cut from the team by then-coach Bart Starr.
 Autry then went to Hollywood to become an actor.
 He made a football comeback attempt, playing for the B.C.
 Lions of the CFL in 1979 (as Carlos Brown).
 He was the third-string quarterback behind Joe Paopao and another ex-Green Bay Packer, Jerry Tagge.